 Peter was a big fan of Yashin and it showed in the way he played the game.
 An inch taller than the Russian at 6’3’’, Thangaraj cut an imposing figure in goal.
-He dominated the goalmouth, collecting crosses from the flanks with ease.
-For a big man, he had very quick reflexes and people thronged the stadium to see him make acrobatic saves.
+He dominated the goalmouth and for a big man, had very quick reflexes and people thronged the stadium to see him make acrobatic saves.

 His long throws started numerous counter attacks and the likes of Parimal Dey and P.K.
 Banerjee in attack benefitted from his accurate goal kicks behind the opposition defence.
 These were rare attributes for an Indian keeper at the time and few have matched him since.
 India’s current shot stopper, Gurpreet Singh Sandhu, is in his mould and at some stage, the comparisons will begin.